awsdocs/iam-user-guide/doc_source/id_roles_providers_create_oidc_verify-thumbprint.md

 1. If you are asked to install the **Microsoft Visual C\+\+ 2008 Redistributables ** and it is not already installed on your system, choose the download link appropriate for your environment\.
 Follow the instructions provided by the **Microsoft Visual C\+\+ 2008 Redistributable Setup Wizard**\.
 **Note**
 If you are not sure whether the Microsoft Visual C\+\+ 2008 Redistributables is already installed on your system, you can try installing OpenSSL first\.
 The OpenSSL installer displays an alert if the Microsoft Visual C\+\+ 2008 Redistributables is not yet installed\.
-Make sure you install the architecture \(32\-bit or 64\-bit\) that matches the version of OpenSSL that you install\.
+Make sure that you install the architecture \(32\-bit or 64\-bit\) that matches the version of OpenSSL that you install\.

 1. After you have installed the Microsoft Visual C\+\+ 2008 Redistributables, select the appropriate version of the OpenSSL binaries for your environment and save the file locally\.
 Start the **OpenSSL Setup Wizard**\.